apache/druid/docs/ingestion/schema-design.md

 ### Schema auto-discovery for dimensions

-If you set the `dimensions` field to empty and  `tuningappendableIndexSpec.useSchemaDiscovery` to `true`, Druid performs Schema auto-discovery where Druid will discover your dimensions and their type.
+You can have Druid infer the schema for your data partially or fully by setting `dimensionsSpec.useSchemaDiscovery` to `true` and defining some or no dimensions in the dimensions list.
+For any dimensions that aren't a uniform type, Druid ingests them as JSON.

+If you do not set `dimensionsSpec.useSchemaDiscovery` to `true` but do set `includeAllDimensions` to `true` with an empty dimensions list, Druid will ingest all columns as strings.

 ### Including the same column as a dimension and a metric